-In grades K to 3, the daily uniform includes a navy blue tunic, navy bloomers or shorts, navy knee socks, black shoes^{} and a white blouse.
-Girls may also wear navy leotards in place of their knee socks during the cold weather.
-For additional warmth, students may wear their school hoodies.
-For Grades 4 to 8, a navy kilt, white blouse and burgundy vest with the SLA insignia are worn.
-In warm weather, the burgundy golf shirt and Bermuda length uniform shorts may be worn instead of the white shirt and vest.
-Dress uniform is required to be worn on Wednesday of each week as well as for school excursions and special functions.
-Vest and tie must be included unless instructed otherwise.
+Girl's dress uniforms include a navy plaid skort kilt, white blouse and navy vest with the SLA insignia.
+In warm weather and on regular school days, the baby blue golf shirt may be worn instead of the white shirt and vest.
+Dress uniform is required to be worn on special school excursions and special functions.
 Navy pants or shorts may also be substituted for the kilt except for special occasions when the kilt is required.